 Call (919) 635-5905today to schedule a consultation with a member of our team!

 How Is Separation of Spouses Defined In North Carolina?

 Legal separation occurs in North Carolina on the date spouses begin living physically separate and apart with the intent of at least one party that the separation will be permanent.
 A legal document indicating you have separated from your spouse is not required in North Carolina.

 It is wise to discuss your situation with a lawyer in advance of separating from your spouse in order to know what to expect and to avoid costly mistakes, which may negatively affect your financial interests and/or legal claims.
 If you are already separated, you should ask an attorney to help you explore your legal options and develop an effective plan for managing the separation and divorce process.
 For example, you may be able to collect spousal support during your separation, before a divorce is complete.

-What If You And Your Spouse Choose Separation But Not Divorce?
-What About Property?
-What About Children?
+What If You & Your Spouse Choose Separation but Not Divorce?

 Agreements can be tailored to address the specific needs of the parties.
 For example, an agreement can address who will move out of the house, how the mortgage will be paid, whether and how much support will be paid, and where the children will spend their time.
 See our “Separation FAQ” page for more examples of factors to consider.

 Sometimes, one of the most difficult steps to divorcing is physically separating from your spouse.
 Our lawyers can discuss the process and options for separating, evaluate your separation plans or facts and offer recommendations on how to protect your interests during this process.
 If you wish to propose a separation agreement, we can draft it for you and work with your spouse’s lawyer to formalize the terms.